MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 ### Install SideFX Labs extension

-SideFX Labs is a testing ground for tools that you can use with SideFX Houdini to help you get up and running quicker with Houdini.
+SideFX Labs is a testing ground for tools that you can use with Houdini to help you get up and running quicker with Houdini.
 This collection of free tools includes tools that are useful for converting point clouds into optimized 3D models.
 You must use Houdini 18 or later to use SideFX Labs.

 SideFX provides a [tutorial video](https://www.sidefx.com/tutorials/sidefx-labs-installation/) that helps you install these tools.